 The Silent Spy debuted in 2013 for Windows and Mac OSX.
 It’s loosely based on The Clue of the Whistling Bagpipes book (1964).

-The 30th installment of the point-and-click series debuted in 2014 for Windows and Mac OSX.
-2007’s Real Fake book slightly inspires the game’s events.
+The next game debuted in 2014 for Windows and Mac OSX.
+2007’s Real Fake book slightly inspires its events.

 Labyrinth of Lies debuted for Mac OSX and Windows in 2014.
 It’s based on 1981’s The Greek Symbol Mystery.

-Sea of Darkness is the 32nd entry in the series.
-It debuted in 2015 for Windows and Mac OSX.
+Sea of Darkness debuted in 2015 for Windows and Mac OSX.
 Particularly, it’s the last game featuring Lani Minella as the voice of the titular character.
 It’s also the last to use Her Interactive’s game engine.

-The plot happens at the Heerlijkheid ship.
+The plot happens on the Heerlijkheid ship.
 The captain disappeared, and detective Nancy Drew must find him.

 Nancy Drew Codes and Clues – 2016 (mobile game)